-After sending out resumes for months, you finally got a job interview.
+So you finally got a job interview.
+You have been sending in resumes for months now.
 It looks like persistence has paid off.

 Now you are faced with the next big challenge—actually getting the job.
 Making a good first impression is vital.
-And you can help chances by avoiding some common interview mistakes.
+And you can help chances by avoid some common interview mistakes.

 Here are ten huge interview mistakes that can cause you not to get the job:

-- Showing up late.
+1. Showing up late.
 Instead, show up ten to fifteen minutes early.
-This shows that you can be trusted and that you respect the interviewer’s time.
+This shows that you can be trusted and respect the interviewer’s time.
 There is no need to make the interviewer feel disrespected before you even step foot into the interview room.

-- Forgetting your manners.
+5. Forgetting your manners.
 Instead, say please and thank you.
 Don’t sit until they sit.
 Don’t interrupt.
-And look at the interviewer when they are talking to you.
-Using basic manners will present you in a positive light.
+And look at interviewer when they are talking to you.
+Using basic manner will present you in a positive light.

-- Demonstrating a lack of confidence.
+7. Demonstrating a lack of confidence.
 Instead, be confident but humble.
-You don’t want to be arrogant, but you don’t want to underconfident either.
+You don’t want to be arrogant, but you don’t want to under-confident either.
 They need to know that you can handle the job.
 So be confident in who you are and your prior accomplishments.

 An interview is an opportunity.
 Do not let the opportunity go to waste by making avoidable mistakes.

 And I wish you the best on your next job interview.